Dr Pete Keohane

 I work as an external examiner (University of Southampton) and assessor (University of Essex, UEA).

 My interests have historically focused on working in acute contexts.
 This includes both adult and older adult contexts.
 More recently I have become interested in psychologically informed environments, trauma informed practice and risk and risk formulation.
+I am also interested in social justice.

 Key publications are highlightedJournals